denrase/TimeTracking-iOS/README.md

 ![Screenshot](https://github.com/denrase/TimeTracking-iOS/blob/master/screenshot.PNG)

-This is the iOS client for the [TimeTracking](https://github.com/mbrugger/timetracking) webservice build by [Marting Brugger](https://github.com/mbrugger).
+This is the iOS client for the [TimeTracking](https://github.com/mbrugger/timetracking) webservice build by [Martin Brugger](https://github.com/mbrugger).
 It consists of a universal iOS app and a watchOS app.
 You can start and end your workday, and see your worked and paused time.

 The app is written in Swift only, uses [Carthage](https://github.com/Carthage/Carthage) for dependency management, [Alamofire](https://github.com/Alamofire/Alamofire) for network communication, and a shared framework for data syncing between watch and phone.